CurioTeam/curioinvest-contracts/README.md

 - 1 NFT token represents 1 ERC20 car-token (include address and car name as token URI)
 - Owner of contract can mint new tokens, transfer tokens to new car owner

-### CurioFerrariCrowdsale
+### CarTokenCrowdsale

-Allows to purchase CurioFerrariTokens for accepted stable tokens (e.g. TrueUSD, or DAI).
+Allows to purchase CarToken1 for accepted stable tokens (e.g. TrueUSD, or DAI).

 - Purchase tokens for others tokens
 - Buy out all tokens (even those that were bought by other investors) with the payment of investors rewards